 One challenge would have been the dowel rod.
 I’m not sure it is made in any wood other than hemlock which isn’t made into plywood.
 Because I would do the staining again, keeping the wood species the same would be very important.
 I would want the consistency of grain and color quality.

 To avoid visible fastener holes or putty, I would make more joints blind.
 I prefer dowel and biscuit joinery with pocket hole screws only where unavoidable.

 When applying the stain, I would avoid using a brush again.
 I have found that rubbing stain on with a clean rag produces a very nice and even color.
 Most stain instructions say to brush stain on and let sit before wiping away.
 I have found that rubbing the stain in and wiping the excess away immediately allows me to build up my color in smaller increments to give me exactly the color I want.
 I can also more subtly layer different stain colors over each other.

 Something I would like to try is a ceramic technique using a latex resist.
 Latex resist is painted over bisqued clay and when stain or glaze is applied it pools and runs off where the latex has been placed.
-The difference between latex resist and either wax or wax resists is that the latex can be peeled off.
+Latex resist peels off easily.
 I wonder if I could do the same thing on wood and use wood stain over the resist.